preciofishbone/OmniaDocsG2/pages/reports/index.rst

 .. image:: reports-sort-new3.png

-You can use the links in the "Page" column to go to a page, and the links in people columns (for example "Contact") to go to a colleagues Delve page, where for example contact information is shown.
+You can use the links in the "Page" column to go to a page, and the links in people columns (for example "Contact") to click the name to see more information about that colleague, for example contact information.
+The User Profile Card will then open, if it's used within your organization.
+If it's not, the colleague's Delve page will be displayed.

 Also note that the icon on the lower right of a person image indicates Microsoft Teams presence.
 The icon in the image above indicates that Annabelle Dixon is offline.